EBRU YILDIZ: King of All the Land: Mitski

 EBRU YILDIZ, a New York-based portrait photographer originally from Turkey, has built a successful career spanning over 15 years.
 She is known for her distinctive black-and-white portrait style, which reveals the vulnerability and emotional depth of her subjects.
 Yıldız views each photoshoot as a collaborative effort and has gained particular recognition within the music industry, working with many notable and culturally significant artists.
 King of All the Land is her second photography book and the debut title from the new publishing company What Remains, founded by Ebru and Mitchell King.
 The book is co-published in collaboration with Skeleton Key Press.

-Published by Skeleton Key Press & What Remains, October 2025
+Published by Skeleton Key Press & What Remains, November 2025

 ISBN 978-82-694125-0-5

-22.4 x 29.9 cm (8.75 x 11.75 in)
+22.9 x 30.5 cm (9 x 12 in)

-Hardcover (clothbound/tipped-in images (front)/foil stamped spine & back cover), 182 pages (incl. gatefolds), 109 duotone plates
+Hardcover (clothbound/tipped-in images (front)/clear foil stamped spine & back cover), 144 pages + (5) six-page gatefolds and (1) eight-page gatefold), 109 duotone plates

 Edited and sequenced by Ebru Yıldız and Russell Joslin